elotroalex/cahier-anf/_texts/translation.md

 - {:.pr.i} a hunger deep and anemic,
 - {:.pr.i} a hunger buried in the depths of the Hunger of this starving hillock.

-- {:.pr.i} When the daybreak ends, the motley shipwreck, the exacerbated stench of corruption, the monstrous sodomies of the victim and the flogger, the insurmountable bow of prejudice and foolishness, prostitution, hypocrisy, lewdness, betrayals, lies, falsehoods, concussions---the breathlessness of insufficient acts of cowardice, effortless enthusiasm for supernumerary sprouts, greed, hysteria, perversions, harlequinades of misery, cripples, pruritus, urticaria, the lukewarm hammocks of degeneration.
+- {:.pr.i} When the early morning ends, the motley shipwreck, the exacerbated stench of corruption, the monstrous sodomies of the victim and the flogger, the insurmountable bow of prejudice and foolishness, prostitution, hypocrisy, lewdness, betrayals, lies, falsehoods, concussions---the breathlessness of insufficient acts of cowardice, effortless enthusiasm for supernumerary sprouts, greed, hysteria, perversions, harlequinades of misery, cripples, pruritus, urticaria, the lukewarm hammocks of degeneration.
 - {:.pr} Here's the parade of laughable and scrofulous buboes, the culture of freaky microbes, the poisons without known remedies, the pus of ancient wounds, the unpredictable fermentations of putrescible species.

-- {:.pr.i} When the daybreak ends, the great still night, the stars, more dead than a broken balafong,
+- {:.pr.i} When the early morning ends, the great still night, the stars, more dead than a broken balafong,

 - {:.pr.i} The teratic bulb of the night, sprouted from our baseness and our renouncings …